benzenittini/command-reporter/README.md

 reportResult npm build
 reportResult yarn build
-reportResult mvn clean install reportResult gradle install reportResult sleep 10
+reportResult mvn clean install reportResult gradle build reportResult sleep 10
 ```

 For easier execution, feel free to set up some aliases.
-There are some placeholders and examples for you inside "sourceMe.sh".
+There are some examples for you inside "sourceMe.sh" - that's probably a good place to define yours.
 Here's how they'd work:

 ```
 alias mvn='reportResult mvn'

 mvn clean install
-# Result gets reported.
+# Result gets reported with a soothing voice.
 Wow.
 ```

 # Customization